vk498959/vk498959/README.md

 # Hi there 👋

-I am a web developer who enjoys working with PHP, NodeJs, Express, MongoDB, MYSQL, HTML, CSS, Bootstrap, and other technologies to build stunning and dynamic websites.
-I have experience utilizing NodeJs, PHP, MySQL, and MongoDB to create dynamic web apps.
+I am a web developer who enjoys working with Javascript, NodeJs, Express, MongoDB, MYSQL, HTML, CSS and other technologies to build stunning and dynamic websites.
+I have experience utilizing NodeJs, Javascript, MySQL, and MongoDB to create dynamic web apps.
 I also like discovering innovative methods and tools that can help me improving my skill set.

 ## 🔭 I worked on ...